zizo-programmer/RoboHub/README.md

 ## ⚠️ License
 This project is *proprietary*.
 All rights are reserved by the author (Zizo).
-Do not copy, reuse, or modify any part of this project without written permission.
+Do not copy, reuse, or modify any part of this project without written permission